Mohammad Shahid (Bangladeshi cricketer)

 Mohammad Shahid (born 1 November 1988) is a First-class cricketer from Bangladesh.
-He is a right-handed batsman and also right-arm medium-fast bowler.
+He is a right-handed batsman and right-arm medium-fast bowler.

 Domestic career

 Shahid made his first-class debut on 17 October 2011 against Rangpur Division.

 He was the leading wicket-taker for Legends of Rupganj in the 2017–18 Dhaka Premier Division Cricket League, with 29 dismissals in 16 matches.

-In October 2018, he was named in the squad for the Comilla Victorians team, following the draft for the 2018–19 Bangladesh Premier League.
+In October 2018, he was named in the Comilla Victorians team, following the draft for the 2018–19 Bangladesh Premier League.
 He was the leading wicket-taker for Legends of Rupganj in the 2018–19 Dhaka Premier Division Cricket League tournament, with 27 dismissals in 15 matches.

 International career

 In April 2015, Shahid was named in the Bangladesh's Test squad for their series against Pakistan.
 He made his Test debut against Pakistan in the Sheikh Abu Naser Stadium on 28 April 2015.
 He made his Twenty20 International debut for Bangladesh against Zimbabwe on 20 January 2016.